 Netflix's renewal process

-Netflix tends not to renew shows right away due to their data-driven approach, which means the platform usually waits for viewership figures before greenlighting a project for more episodes.
+Netflix tends not to renew shows right away due to its data-driven approach, which means the platform usually waits for viewership figures before greenlighting a project for more episodes.
 Speaking about how they make decisions, VP of Original Programming Cindy Holland said: "We look at viewing versus cost.
 A lot of things affect the decision, including how much it costs to produce and the audience size relative to that cost."

 Netflix bosses have also discussed trying to keep things fair, with the co-CEO revealing that they look at a show's viewership over a certain period of time.
 Ted Sarandos explained: "We want to see how many people complete a series, not just start it."
 The streaming platform also looks at global demand.